- Documentation

 to follow the advice or best practices outlined in this chapter.

-The default installation of RapidContext contains the following users and
+The default installation of RapidContext contain the following users and

 roles:

-users are detected on server startup.
+startup if no other users are found.
 The password is initially set to

 accept any value (an empty string).
 The user is also assigned the